Social Justice, Decoloniality, and Southern Epistemologies within Language Education Theories, Knowledges, and Practices on TESOL from Brazil

 This volume seeks to promote Southern-based conversations about decoloniality and social justice in TESOL and will be of direct relevance to graduate students, researchers, and scholars in the field of TESOL and foreign language education.

-Part 1: Social Justice through TESOL for and from the South 1.
-Digging up our Stones of Shame: English Language Education and the Memories of Brazil’s Violent Past Rosane Rocha Pessoa and Marco Túlio de Urzêda Freitas 2.
-Developing Critical Awareness of Indigenous Languages and Cultures of Brazil in EFL Education: Children’s Literature as an Entryway Vander Tavares and Isabela Ramalho Orlando Part 2: Decolonizing Constructions of TESOL Teacher Education and Educators 3.
-Reconstructing Our Teacher Selves through Decoloniality and Southern Epistemologies Juliana Zeggio Martinez, Eduardo Diniz de Figueiredo, and Pollianna Milan 4.
-Teacher Education Practices within PIBID: De/Re/Constructing What It Means to Be an English Language Educator Ana Karina de O. Nascimento and Ana Luìcia SimoÞes Borges Fonseca Part 3: Southern-based Knowledges and Pedagogies 5.
-Critical Tasks in Brazil: Locally-produced Epistemologies and Praxis Leonardo da Silva and Priscila Fabiane Farias 6.
-Affect and English Language Learning in the Global South: Literature-based Teaching Plans Developed by Brazilian Teachers Isabela Ramalho Orlando Part 4: (Re)Imagining TESOL through Brazilian Perspectives 7.
-Thinking ELT Otherwise: Lessons from Decoloniality Ana Paula Duboc 8.
-A Century of Paulo Freire: Problem-Solving Education, Conscientização, Dialogue and TESL from a Freirean Perspective Vander Tavares Part 5: Confronting the Hegemony of the English Language in Research and Teaching 9.
+Introduction Vander Tavares Part I: Social Justice through TESOL for and from the South 1.
+Digging up our Stones of Shame: English Language Education and Memories of Brazil’s Violent Past Rosane Rocha Pessoa and Marco Túlio de Urzêda-Freitas 2.
+Developing Critical Awareness of Indigenous Languages and Cultures of Brazil in EFL Education: Children’s Literature as an Entryway Vander Tavares and Isabela Ramalho Orlando Part II: Decolonizing Constructions of TESOL Teacher Education and Educators 3.
+Reconstructing Our Teacher Selves through Decoloniality and Southern Epistemologies Juliana Z. Martinez, Eduardo H. Diniz de Figueiredo, and Pollianna Milan 4.
+Teacher Education Practices within Pibid: De/Re/Constructing What It Means to Be an English Educator Ana Karina de Oliveira Nascimento and Ana Lúcia Simões Borges Fonseca Part III: Southern-Based Knowledges and Pedagogies 5.
+Critical Tasks in Brazil: Locally Produced Epistemologies and Praxis Leonardo da Silva and Priscila Fabiane Farias 6.
+Affect and English Language Learning in the Global South: Literature-based Teaching Plans Created by Brazilian Teachers Isabela Ramalho Orlando Part IV: (Re)Imagining TESOL through Brazilian Perspectives 7.
+Thinking ELT Otherwise: Lessons from Decoloniality Ana Paula Martinez Duboc 8.
+A Century of Paulo Freire: Problem-Solving Education, Conscientização, Dialogue, and TESL from a Freirean Perspective Vander Tavares Part V: Confronting the Hegemony of the English Language in Research and Teaching 9.
 Realigning Research Publication Practices in the South: Going Beyond the "Must Publish in English" Controversy Nara Nília Marques Nogueira 10.
 Critical Perspectives of Brazilian Teachers on English as a Lingua Franca: Rethinking Teaching through Critical Pedagogy Sávio Siqueira 11.
 African and Afro-Brazilian Cultural Themes as Possible Paths Towards Decolonizing English as a Foreign Language Education Andiara Nascimento and Vander Tavares

 "This book brings TESOL from Brazil out of the shadows it has been cast under by its own modernity/coloniality.
 Its chapters point to a local, post-abyssal perspective on English, hinting at how such situatedness can inspire other localities in their praxes with this language.
 A must-read, no doubt."